aristanetworks/avd-workshops/workshops/avd-lab-guide.md

 ### **Syslog Server**

-Our next Day 2 change is to add a syslog server configuration to all of our switches.
-Once again, we'll take a look at the [AVD documentation site](https://avd.sh/en/v4.1.0/roles/eos_cli_config_gen/docs/input-variables.html#logging) to see the data model associated with the `logging` input variable.
+Our next Day 2 change is adding a syslog server configuration to all our switches.
+Once again, we'll take a look at the **[AVD documentation site](https://avd.arista.com/4.1/roles/eos_cli_config_gen/docs/tables/logging.html?h=logging)** to see the data model associated with the `logging` input variable.

-Just like with our banner, the syslog server configuration will be consistent on all of our switches.
+Like our banner operation, the syslog server configuration will be consistent on all our switches.
 Because of this, we can also put this into our `global_vars/global_dc_vars.yml` file.

-Add the code block below to `global_vars/global_dc_vars.yml`
+Add the code block below to `global_vars/global_dc_vars.yml`.

 ```yaml
 # Syslog